SeaGL/organization/meetings/2025/20250623-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Angel: happy to finally have volunteers windmilling about
-- Norm: Happy to see new people and that thing are organized
-- Dina: Excited about how organized we are.
-It's really nice to be part of this group
-- Matt: Excited to be here and to be getting more involved.
-I'm happy to be a useful idiot for the purposes of onboarding testing.
-- AJ: I'm glad the Windmill stuff is done.
-Excited to update Pretalx, excited in general.
-Pumped!
-- Salt: I'm going to reach out to some sponsors next to remind them we are in need.
-I'm looking forward to editing the draft for the CfP extension and keynote announcement.
-I appreciate all of you being here, it's really great to have new faces but also friendly faces
-- Robin: (Had to leave early.)
-- Chance: will find something to do, thanks everyone for what you do ;)
-- Alfredo: Able to join for the last 10 minutes, have a conflicting meeting now.
-Just wanted to say hi to everyone

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)